 For the last forty years, we have been known for cutting-edge empirically-based theoretical and applied research in a wide range of research areas.
 We constantly strive to make links with potential users of our work.
 One of our latest developments is the £3.5million ESRC funded Centre for Corpus Approaches to Social Science.

-The 2014 Complete University Guide ranks us top in the North West for Linguistics and in the top 10 in the UK.
+The 2016 Complete University Guide ranks us 5th in the UK for Linguistics.
 We are committed to high quality teaching - we like our students to have access to our research through our courses.
 New ideas and developments feed directly into what our students learn.
 Some of our staff have received awards for teaching and we constantly strive to improve.

 Connect with us

 'New Chinglish and the Post-Multilingualism Challenge' by Professor Li Wei